Aiz2037/Auto_UI_API_Test/README.md

 This project focusses on doing automation for UI testing and API testing.

+This project runs on Java, Selenium, TestNG and RestAssured using Eclipse IDE.

-The targeted website for UI testing is "https://www.saucedemo.com/"
+The targeted website for UI testing is "https://www.saucedemo.com/".
+The webdriver is based on google chrome.

 The targeted website for API testing is "https://jsonplaceholder.typicode.com/"

-This project runs on Java, Selenium, TestNG and RestAssured using Eclipse IDE.

 In general the project framework looks like below diagram.